 - Where are you voting?
 Whether you’re going to the drive-through drop box, heading to your precinct’s polls, or Early Voting – find the address and make sure you know how to get there!

 - When are you voting?
 Date and time.
 Fit it into your regular routine or your day’s schedule.
 (Why not treat yourself?
 You’ve earned it!)

 - How are you getting there?
 Maybe it’s obvious – you’re driving.
 Or maybe it’s not.
 Make sure you have a way to get there.
 If you don’t, and you need one, let us know by calling (352) 587-2593 and we’ll try to work with you.

 - Who / what are you voting for?
-We’d love for you to check out our Recommendations and Endorsements – but either way, make sure you’re informed!
-The League of Women Voters of Florida is a great, nonpartisan organization that can help get you up to speed.
+We’d love for you to make sure you’re informed!
+The League of Women Voters of Florida is an example of a great, nonpartisan organization that can help get you up to speed.